Last Updated on Samuel Franklinby

 Idleon Hunter Build Guide (Damage & Trapping)

-Utilise this Hunter build guide to design your master of damage and trapping for your Legends of Idleon account.
+Utilise this hunter build guide to design your master of damage and trapping for your Legends of Idleon account.
 Capable of reaching some impressive damage numbers and offering the unique catching focused talent of Eagle Eye the hunter is a key contributor to your progression with the appropriate trapping build.
-Currently the hunter is also well recognised as one of the top tier options for acquiring large amounts of experience as an active fighter in W3 using the Rams enemy map.

-The hunter is one of the possible paths players can take after the archer class (the other being the hunter) and turns your ranged fighters into one that specialises in stalking monsters and collecting traps that your other characters place at the trapping locations spread across the game world.
-In addition to the new attacking talents unlocked from this class advancement the hunter signature move that boosts their damage is related to the number of items you’ve found in the game to date.
+The hunter is one of the possible paths players can take after the archer class (the other being the bowman) and turns your ranged fighters into one that specialises in stalking monsters and collecting traps that your other characters place at the trapping locations spread across the game world.
+In addition to the new attacking talents unlocked from this class advancement the hunter’s signature move boosts their damage based on the number of items you’ve found in the game to date.
 They are also the only class that can gain a bonus from the bullseye statue if you invest in the related talent.

 This hunter build guide details the priorities of investment across these skills to maximise your damage and utility.
-Pairing this page with our base archer talent build will allow you to create the best character possible for your account.
+Pairing this page with our base archer talent build will allow you to create the best hunter possible for your account.
+Guides for all other classes and skills are available on our Idleon builds page.

 Idleon Hunter Build – Damage Build

-Checking the absolutely min-max option for your account often comes down to spending points slowly with the player stats window open to see the impact that this has given your specific account details.
-If you’d rather just follow this guide blindly though you’ll still achieve the large majority of your potential damage as it’s designed for the majority of the player base and assumes a balanced progression spread across the Idleon account wide bonus mechanics such as Alchemy.
+Verifying the absolutely best min-max option for your account often comes down to spending points slowly with the player stats window open to see the impact that talent investment has given your specific account details.
+If you’d rather just follow this guide blindly though you’ll still achieve the large majority of your potential damage as it’s designed for the majority of the player base and assumes a balanced progression spread across the Idleon account wide bonus mechanics such as alchemy.

 The skill selections for your hunter talent build is based around 4 core damage skills and should be as follows:

 - 360 Noscope and Bear Trap: Attacks have a large impact on both your AFK and active gains so placing points into these will reward you handsomely with gains in both areas.
-Levelling these equally up to around level 30 is a good starting foundation of your hunter build before switching to the skills below and returning to these two skills.
-If you intend to play your hunter as an active fighter rather than focused on AFK then you’ll actually want less points here (1 in each is sufficient) as the mana drain is significantly and you’ll be unlikely to use these regularly while in an active state and invest in the below options instead
+Levelling these equally up to around level 30 is a good starting foundation of your hunter build before switching to the skills below and returning to these two skills later.
+If you intend to play your hunter as an active fighter for a period of time by leveraging the respawn talent Uwu Rawrrr rather than focused on AFK then you’ll actually want less points here (1 in each is sufficient) as the mana drain is significant and you’ll be unlikely to use these regularly while in an active state.
+Note that while the hunter was once a top tier option for active play they have since been overtaken by other elite class options if you have them available.
+Players can also place points in Stop Right There although its main use is tower defence as it pushes those mobs backwards to give you more time.

 - Have Another… Again!: Building on the archer fundamentals the hunter has another skill that gives you the potential to attack twice with a single pull of your bow.
-This skill like many in Idleon suffers from diminishing returns so stopping between level 30 (~50% chance) and 40 (60% chance) is my general recommendation here and then leaving it at that point.
+This skill like many in Idleon suffers from diminishing returns so stopping between level 30 (~50% chance) and 40 (60% chance) is my general recommendation here and then leaving it at that point until you have an abundance of points.

 - Looty Mc Shooty: With the above at a reasonable level it’s time to invest in a unique Idleon skill that gives you more damage for each item that you’ve discovered.
 Similar to Have Another you’ll be looking at around 40 points invested before switching back to your active skills of 360 Noscope and Bear Trap for point investments.
-Currently maximising the damage of this talent requires players to drop items on the ground if they go directly into your inventory (e.g. quest rewards) for it to count towards this number.
-There are currently over 600 items that count towards this skill and you can see how many you have obtained on the talent screen as shown below.
+In world 5 of Idleon players will gain access to the Slab which allows you track what you have and have not collected, prior to this point the best option is to ensure that you drop items on the ground if they go directly into your inventory (e.g. quest rewards) for it to count towards this number.
+While you can gain credit for the item by having it equipped or placing it into storage this may not always work and does require the map to refresh (such as moving through a portal) and before the Slab is not possible to confirm it has counted without use of external game tools.
+There are over 1,000 items that count towards this skill and you can see how many you have obtained on the talent screen as shown below.

 Idleon Hunter Build – Trapping Build

-Second to your primary damage build it’s a good idea to have a preset reserved for a trapping build and the starting point of anyone searching for a trapping guide for Idleon.
-The concepts of trap are introduced early in W3 through the starting quests of the Frostbite Tundra with the Lord of the Hunt unlocking the trapping zones for all your characters as you progress his quest line.
-Requiring you to obtain a healthy amount of critters and shiny critters an appropriate trapping build on your Hunter is both a progression and quality of life feature.
+Second to your primary damage build it’s a good idea to have a preset reserved for a trapping build based on the trapping guide below.
+The concepts of traps are introduced early in W3 through the starting quests of the Frostbite Tundra with the Lord of the Hunt unlocking the trapping zones for all your characters as you progress in his quest line.
+These quests require you to obtain a healthy amount of critters and associated shiny critters so an appropriate trapping build on your hunter is both a progression and quality of life feature.

-Like many other skilling talents that are unlocked in W3 only your third tab of Hunter talents provides significant benefit to your trapping efficiency.
-Other talent tabs should be invested in tool efficiency, experience gained and agility in that order with any remaining points invested into LUK and smithing talents.
+Like many other skilling talents that are unlocked in W3 only your third tab of hunter talents provides significant benefit to your trapping efficiency.
+Other talent tabs should be invested in tool efficiency, experience gained for specialised skills and agility.

-- Eagle Eye: The core of any trapping build is the Eagle Eye skill that allows you to collect critters for all your Idleon characters without having to visit the traps manually.
-While this comes with a penalty to critters and experience gained it is a significant time save.
-For that reason you’ll want to max this first to minimise the penalty you take.
+- Eagle Eye: The core of any trapping build is the Eagle Eye skill that allows you to collect critters for all your Idleon characters without having to visit the traps manually (although a W3 building also provides this functionality).
+While this comes with a penalty to critters and experience gained it is a significant time save so will be used regularly and for that reason you’ll want to max this first to minimise the penalty you take when using it.

 - Shroom Bait: Boosting your experience gained for trapping is vital early after unlocking this resource skill as it means you can access better traps to improve your gains.
-While it can be tempting to invest into shiny critter chance to earn more gaining experience faster and using the specialist shiny traps (first available at level 10) is a superior path.
+While it can be tempting to invest into shiny critter chance to earn more gaining experience faster and using the specialist shiny traps (first available at level 10) is a superior path of trapping progression.
+These extra levels also unlock higher tier traps that let you place extra traps to multiply your gains.

-- Invasive Species: Boosting your efficiency to trap higher tier critters and improve your gains from the ones you are currently trapping is an obvious third choice from the Hunter talents.
+- Invasive Species: Boosting your efficiency improves your gains by giving you bonus critters once you met the threshold for that critter and thus is an obvious third choice from the hunter talents.